nithin212/Classification-Supervised-Learning/README.md

+# Classification-Supervised-Learning--Machine-Learning
-# Main Two types of Machine LEarning algorithms are Supervised Learning and Unsupervised Algorithm.
+## Main Two types of Machine Learning algorithms are Supervised Learning and Unsupervised Algorithm.

 ## - In supervised learning we are going to teach computer how to do something.
 ### - Supervised Learnigns are of two types - Regression and Classification